 There is a Residential Support Team whose primary role is to provide pastoral support to Halls students.
 The Residential Support Team are supported by Residential Assistants.
 These are students who have returned to Halls to contribute to the support of resident students having been through the experience themselves.
 There is also 24 on call security to further enhance the support available to you.

 What will happen if I break by terms and conditions?
-Normally, there would be an investigation and depending out the seriousness of the offence you would be issued with an official warning letter.
+Normally, depending out the seriousness of the offence you would be issued with an official warning letter.
 Subsequent offences could lead to relocation or being asked to leave Halls of Residence.